OSAS/project-presos/rdo/presentations/openstack/slides.md

 note: Rackspace and NASA solving similar problems, deciding to pool their resources.
 Now, a coalition of over 350 companies working together to develop the OpenStack software.

 ---

+* Vendor-neutral governance
+* Infrastructure support (especially for testing)
+* Community manager services
+* User Group and Meetup assistance
+* Events (OpenStack Summit)

+---

+## Project incubation

+* Ensures legal complience
+* Ensures community diversity and sustainability
+* Ensures technical complience and interoperability
+* Ensures adequate documentation and test suite

+note: In order to ensure that when you install OpenStack you only get quality, reliable, tested stuff

+---

+## OpenStack, the Software

+OpenStack software controls large pools of compute, storage, and networking resources throughout a datacenter, managed through a dashboard or via the OpenStack API.

+---